PIC4SeR/nav2_social_mpc_controller/include/nav2_social_mpc_controller/critics/critics.md

 Uses the Social Force Model (SFM) to consider social work as a cost, aiming to minimize the social impact of the robot.

 **Note:**
-Directly optimizing social work led to undesirable behavior (robot overlapping with agents).
+Directly optimizing social work led to undesirable behavior (robot overlapping with agents, where the forces between robot and agent become null).
 This was mitigated by using a `1/(social work)` cost, and further refined to smooth the forces.

 ---